MDecarabas/tomo-bait/README.md

 ### Backend won't start
 - Check that `GEMINI_API_KEY` (or your chosen provider's key) is set in `.env`
-- Verify ChromaDB exists: run `pixi run ingest` if needed
+- Verify ChromaDB exists: run `uv run python -m tomobait.data_ingestion` if needed

 ### Frontend can't connect
 - Ensure backend is running on port 8001